wongyoJung/caiman_custom/README.md

       gnb = 2                  # number of global background components
       merge_thr = 0.85         # merging threshold, max correlation allowed
       rf = 30
-      # WG : we increased the half-size of patches, since the hypothalamic nuerons are bigger than cortex neurons
+      - WG : we increased the half-size of patches, since the hypothalamic nuerons are bigger than cortex neurons

-      # half-size of the patches in pixels. e.g., if rf=25, patches are 50x50
       stride_cnmf = 6          # amount of overlap between the patches in pixels
       K = 4                    # number of components per patch
       gSig = [7,7]            # expected half size of neurons in pixels
-      # WG : increased the expected size of neurons
+      - WG : increased the expected size of neurons

-      # initialization method (if analyzing dendritic data using 'sparse_nmf')
-      method_init = 'greedy_roi'
+      - initialization method (if analyzing dendritic data using 'sparse_nmf') method_init = 'greedy_roi'
       ssub = 2                     # spatial subsampling during initialization
       tsub = 2                     # temporal subsampling during intialization